 From here we will head across the mythical stretch of water known as the 'Stream of the Blue Men' - worth Googling for some local history and background before you come.
 This can be a good feeding area once again for cetaceans and seabirds, with the turbulent currents concentrating and confusing fish like sandeels and herring and making them easy prey.

-Our last morning on-board and after another hearty breakfast we will start our journey back northwards along the Lewis coastline towards Stornoway.
+We will then start our journey back northwards along the Lewis coastline towards Stornoway.
 This is still a great area for minke whales, common and Risso's dolphins and harbour porpoise so we will be keeping our eyes open all the way.

 We will arrive back around midday, passing Lews Castle as we reach the harbour and leaving plenty of time for those catching the afternoon ferry back to Ullapool.
 The terminal is only a short 5-10 minute through town.